Small gauge transformations and universal geometry in heterotic theories: First order universal geometry and gauge transformations

-The gauge fixing implies the first term, which has a leg along the moduli space, is a constant over manifold $X$; it depends only on parameters.
-The second and third terms have legs along the manifold.
-The first term is the usual Lee form and the second term is an extrinsic contribution coming from the embedding of $X$ in $\IX$.
-For heterotic theories with constant dilaton the second term vanishes, and if we do as in \citeUG and set $S_{ab} = 0$ then the final term also vanishes.
-So the residual gauge fixing of \sref{s:residualGauge} amounts to the Lee form on the universal bundle being closed.
+where for us $W(\omega) = \tfrac{1}{2} \omega^{mn} ({\rm d} \omega)_{mn} = 0$ due to our assumption that the dilaton is constant Section~\ref{s:dilatongauge} and~$X$ is balanced.
+The gauge fixing implies the second term, which has a leg along the moduli space, is a constant over manifold~$X$ and depends only on parameters

+The third term has legs along the manifold and is an extrinsic contribution coming from the embedding of $X$ inside ${\mathbb X}$.
+If we do as in~\cite{Candelas:2018lib} and set $S_{ab} = 0$ then this term also vanishes.
+Noting in addition that ${\mathbb W}_a^{\sharp} = \mathfrak{D}_a \log{\sqrt{g}}$ we see that the residual gauge fixing of Section~\ref{s:gaugeFixing} amounts to the Lee form on the universal bundle being closed $\Id{\mathbb W} = 0$.
 It would be interesting to explore this geometric condition in the case where the dilaton is not constant.